gcallah/work/chaps/weber.md

 - Campbell C. 2018. *The Romantic Ethic and the Spirit of Modern Consumerism* (New extended).
 Palgrave Macmillan.

-- Oakeshott, M. (1999) *On History and Other Essays*, Indianapolis, Indiana: Liberty Fund.
+- Oakeshott, M. 1999 *On History and Other Essays*, Indianapolis, Indiana: Liberty Fund.

+- Tawney, R.H.
+2021 [1926]. *Religion and the Rise of Capitalism: A Historical Study*, Brooklyn: Angelico Press.

 - Weber, Max.
 Trans.
 Stephen Kalberg.
 2011. *The Protestant Ethic and the Spirit of Capitalism*.
 New York: Oxford University Press.